-Academic workshops, including test taking skills, note taking, textbook tips, time management, and learning styles are available free of charge through the TCU Center for Academic Services.
-Workshop dates and locations are available on the Center for Academic Services website.
+Academic workshops, including test taking skills, note taking, textbook tips, time management, and learning styles are available free of charge through the TCU Student Success.
 Additional resources may be available through TCU Graduate Studies (https://graduate.tcu.edu/).

 Students may also schedule time with the Academic Coach in the Harris Academic Resource Center (HARC) located on the 2nd floor of the Annie Richardson Bass Building.
 Please contact the MSAT Program Director if you need assistance with any of these resources.
-You may also use the link below to schedule meeting for academic coaching through the Harris Academic Resource Center (HARC) located in the Bass Building 2125 by emailing Stacy Dissinger s.l.dissinger@tcu.edu.